dhatrishv/Smart_Contract_Batch-B2/README.md

 ## 2️⃣ Deploy the Smart Contract
 1. Open Remix IDE: `https://remix.ethereum.org`
-2. Create a new file called `RPSgame.sol`.
+2. Create a new file called `Smart_contract.sol`.
-3. Copy & paste your full Solidity contract code into `RPSgame.sol`.
+3. Copy & paste your full Solidity contract code into `Smart_contract.sol`.
    - Compile the contract with **Solidity 0.8.19**.
 4. Go to the **Deploy & Run** panel.
    - Set **Environment** to **Injected Provider (MetaMask)**.